 The Course in Institutional Management and Business Planning (International)

 In conjunction with Plymouth University and Bicton College, BOAT offers a five-week intensive course on the above.
-BOAT has run this course for number years now and it has been accredited for the last three years as a Level 5, 30 credit Short Course.
+BOAT has run this course for number years now and it has been accredited for a number of years as a Level 5, 30 credit Short Course.
 Full details of the course are available in the Course Leaflet on this web site.
-49 students have now completed this course from eight different countries.
-The 2017 course dates are 19th April to 27th May, applications to attend should be submitted to the Chairman by 9th Dec 2016 for consideration to attend in 2017.
+Over 50 students have now completed this course from eight different countries.
+The 2019 course dates are April to May, applications forms will be called for later in 2018.